astropy/astropy/docs/logging.rst

 * WARNING: An indication that something unexpected happened, and that user action may be required.

-* ERROR: indicates a more serious issue, including exceptions
+* ERROR: indicates a more serious issue, including uncaught exceptions

 By default, INFO, WARNING and ERROR messages are displayed, and are sent to a log file located at ``~/.astropy/astropy.log`` (if the file is writeable).